wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Fix getting image size when a remote image is used on the post content (thanks contemplate and Steve)
+* Change the way the default settings are load so that even settings that are not user defined will be available (like the new image minimum size which is, for now, "hardcoded")

 = 1.3.3 =
-* Fix where servers with allow_url_fopen disabled would not be able to get_image_size for post content or media gallery images
+* Fix where servers with allow_url_fopen disabled would not be able to get_image_size for post content or media gallery images (thanks joneiseman)

 = 1.3.2 =
 * Added Google+ Publisher tag